 Benefits of an Experienced Traffic Defense Lawyer

 An experienced attorney may be able to get the charges dismissed or reduced to a non-criminal offense.
 Failure to Carry License in Possession, for example, is a traffic infraction and carries only a $10 fine.
-It is a non-criminal conviction.
+It is a non-criminal conviction that is a traffic infraction.

-Many jurisdictions in the state nolle prosequi (dismiss) this type of charge for compliance if the accused gets his or her driver's license issued before court.
+Many jurisdictions in the state nolle prosequi (dismiss) this type of charge for compliance if the client gets his or her driver's license issued before court.
 This may save you a conviction on your criminal record (CCRE) and driving record, a three point demerit on your Virginia DMV transcript, and expensive fines and court costs.
-A conviction for No Valid Operator's License stays on the Virginia driving record for three years.
+A conviction for Driving Without a License (No Valid Operator's License) stays on the Virginia driving record for three years.

 It is advisable to get a certified copy of the driving record from the DMV before court showing that the license is valid.
 It is difficult to get an appointment with the Virginia DMV during the current COVID-19 pandemic emergency.
 The Virginia DMV website allows you to order a certified copy of the driving record that may be mailed or emailed to you directly.
 Do this well in advance of your court date so you will have the document in hand when you appear before the judge.